adrian-deguzman/MagisOptics-app/README.md

 **This video provides a quick run-through of the entire Django web application.** It highlights how users can upload retinal images and receive immediate DR classification results.
 The demo showcases:
 - The web app’s simple and clean UI
 - Real-time predictions using **U-Net** model.
-- How each model contributes to the classification decision
-- Example outputs with DR severity levels and model confidence scores
+- Example output with predicted DR severity level.

 ## Project Overview